confluentinc/examples/README.md

 * [cp-all-in-one](cp-all-in-one/README.md): this Docker Compose file launches all services in Confluent Platform, and runs them in containers in your local host.
 * [cp-all-in-one-cloud](cp-all-in-one-cloud/README.md): use this with your pre-configured Confluent Cloud instance.
 This Docker Compose file launches all services in Confluent Platform (except for the Kafka brokers), runs them in containers in your local host, and automatically configures them to connect to Confluent Cloud.
 * [Confluent CLI](https://docs.confluent.io/current/cli/index.html): for local, non-Docker installs of Confluent Platform.
-This CLI launches all services in Confluent Platform, and runs them on your local host.
+Using this CLI, you can launch all services in Confluent Platform with just one command `confluent local start`, and they will all run on your local host.
 * [Generate test data](https://www.confluent.io/blog/easy-ways-generate-test-data-kafka): Hello world for launching Confluent Platform, plus different ways to generate more interesting test data for your topics

 Additional documentation: [Getting Started](https://docs.confluent.io/current/getting-started.html)